-However, all types of cartilage can become damaged.
+However, all types of cartilage can become damaged at some stage in your life.
 A common injury is the one known as 'cauliflower ear', where the elastic cartilage becomes damaged, leading to an appearance of deformity.
 This type of injury is very common among rugby players.
 Many people suffer from damage to the fibrocartilage that separates the vertebrae.
 Known as a 'slipped disc', this can be excruciatingly painful.

-The most common symptoms of knee cartilage damage are pain, stiffness, reduced movement and swelling.
+The most common symptoms are pain, stiffness, reduced movement and swelling.
 A high-quality support product can compress the area to reduce pain and swelling, whilst stabilising the area involved.

-This can be important as cartilage damage can take some time to repair itself.
+This can be important as it can take some time to repair itself.
 This type of tissue does not have its own supply of blood providing the cells that help to repair damage, meaning that it does not heal as fast as muscles or skin, for example.

 Sources of damage